-Flights & Getting Around
+Flights and Getting Around

-Our top safari destinations are usually accessed via a scheduled flight to the nearest airport and then a pre-arranged transfer to the lodge; however, private charter flights can also be arranged which will take you to the nearest airstrip, often just minutes away from camp.
-Have a look at our detailed Flights section for more information on airports as well as flying into and around Africa.
+Our top safari destinations are usually accessed via a scheduled flight to the nearest airport and then a pre-arranged transfer to the lodge.
+Private charter flights, which will take you to the airstrip nearest your camp, can also be arranged.

-Health & Safety
+Health and Safety

-Security issues are no worse in Africa than the rest of the world: it's simply a case of using your common sense and not exposing yourself to risk.
-Our African Safari Experts will give you all the advice you need, and it always pays to ask for local advice once you're in Africa.
+Security issues are no worse in Africa than the rest of the world; it's simply a case of using your common sense and not exposing yourself to risk.
+Our African Safari Experts will give you all the advice you need – and it always pays to ask for local advice once you're in Africa.

-Money & Spending
+Money and Spending

-As for cards, Visa and Mastercard are widely accepted across the continent but be aware of incurring high transaction fees in certain countries.
+As for cards, Visa and Mastercard are widely accepted across the continent.
+But be aware of incurring high transaction fees in certain countries.
 For peace of mind, we'd recommend purchasing a world currency card or cash passport card before you leave.

 While tipping and gratuities are not compulsory on your African safari, they are always appreciated.
-Ask your African Safari Expert for details on tipping, check out our country-specific travel advice pages or simply ask your lodge manager or host on arrival.
+Ask your African Safari Expert for details on tipping, check out our country-specific travel advice pages, or simply ask your lodge manager or host on arrival.

 What to Pack